 Warehouse operations must have the ability to receive stock or freight from carriers at loading docks in which they’ll stow away in a storage location.

-A warehouse management system must scan in every box that is received, along with the number of items.
+A warehouse management system must scan every box that is received, along with the number of items.

-It’ll then be moved to its storage location which is either short-term or long term for additional scanning.
+It’ll then be moved to its storage location which is either short-term or long-term for additional scanning.

-Warehouse management software should give precise guidelines for users so they can receive, unpack, retrieve, pick pack and ship inventory.
+Warehouse management software should give precise guidelines for users so they can receive, unpack, retrieve, pick pack, and ship inventory.

 Shipping